COVID-19 vaccine: Myths vs. facts

 Myth: COVID-19 cases in vaccinated people mean vaccines don't work.

 COVID-19 cases in vaccinated people – known as breakthrough cases – are rare but will happen.
-Moderna, Pfizer, Johnson & Johnson have a combined efficacy of nearly 90%, so experts expect about 10% of the vaccinated population will become infected with COVID-19.
+Moderna, Pfizer, Johnson & Johnson have a combined efficacy of nearly 90%.
+So experts expect about 10% of the vaccinated population will become infected with COVID-19.
 However, symptoms in vaccinated people are much more minor than those who are unvaccinated.
-Additionally, people who have received the COVID-19 vaccine are very unlikely to be hospitalized or die, as compared with those who have not been vaccinated.
+Additionally, people who got the COVID-19 vaccine are very unlikely to be hospitalized or die, as compared with those who have not been vaccinated.

 Myth: Natural immunity is safer than immunity from a COVID-19 vaccine.